RaePrice21/Projects-in-R/Visualization_Forest_Firest.md

 ## Conclusion

-After examining eight variables and their relationship to the number and spread of forest fires, fine fuel moisture code stands out.
-It can range from 0 to 101, but only one fire occurred with a value under 50.
-Most fires occurred when FFMC was between 80 and 101.
+I examined eight variables and their relationship to the number and spread of forest fires in northeast Portugal.
+The objective was to answer four questions:

+- In which months do forest fires happen the most?
+  - August and September have by far the most fires, with over 170 fires per month.
+The next highest month is March, with 54 fires.
+- On which days of the week do forest fires happen the most?
+  - Fires are slightly more common on the weekends, Friday through Sunday.
+- Which explanatory variables are associated with more fire incidents?
+  - More fires occur at higher temperatures, higher Drought Code values, and higher Duff Moisture Code values.
+Fine Fuel Moisture Code is almost always high (over 80 on a scale of 0-101) when fires occur.
+    Only one fire occurred when FFMC was below 50, FFMC may be the best predictor of fire occurrence.
+- Which explanatory variables are associated with more severe fires?
+  - Area burned was used as a proxy for fire severity.
+During larger fires, temperature and Drought Code tend to be moderately high.
+Fine Fuel Moisture Code was high, over 80, and larger fires tend to have values over 90.